highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/02.server-settings-for-your-domain/docs.md

 * Manage the security of your domain.
 * Define the scripts that run in your home domain.
 * Manage the audio settings in your sandbox.
-* Manage the Entity Server's settings.
+* Manage the Automatic Content Archive's settings.
   ​

 > > > > > This document assumes that you already have Sandbox running on your local machine.
 If you don't, check out how you can install and set up your sandbox [here](../set-up-your-sandbox).